-- 2. Use the Rotary knob or the Channel Up and Channel Down buttons on a Raymic handset to cycle through the available numbers and press OK to confirm each number and move to the next digit. - 3.
+- 1. Use the Channel Up and Channel Down buttons to cycle through the available numbers and press OK to confirm each number and move to the next digit. - 2.
 When the relevant information has been entered select OK to confirm the details.